Two A4 modular symmetries for Tri-Maximal 2 mixing: Models with two modular A4 symmetries

 which implies also ranges for the other mixing angles (using that $-1\leq\cos(\alpha_1-\alpha_2)\leq1$):

 The $1\sigma$ region is within the interval found for $\sin^2\theta_{23}$, which overlaps with the $3\sigma$ region for this parameter, with our result extending below 0.407(0.411) for NO(IO) and not reaching its upper limit.
-The range of allowed values for $\sin\theta_{12}$ is near the upper allowed limit, which is a characteristic feature of the TM2 mixing, since the lowest value allowed for $\sin \theta_{12}^2$ is $1/3$ as can be seen from (\ref{sintheta12_relation}).
+The range of allowed values for $\sin^2\theta_{12}$ is near the upper allowed limit, which is a characteristic feature of the TM2 mixing, since the lowest value allowed for $\sin^2\theta_{12}$ is $1/3$ as can be seen from Eq.(\ref{sintheta12_relation_A4}).

-The sum rule (\ref{sum_rule_model1}) and (\ref{sintheta13_relation}-\ref{delta_relation}) provide us relations between the observables and the parameters of the TM2 mixing, and hence provide what is needed to do a numerical minimization recurring to the $\chi^2$ function:
+The sum rule Eq.(\ref{sum_rule_A4}) and Eqs.(\ref{sintheta13_relation_A4}-\ref{delta_relation_A4}) provide us relations between the six observables and the five parameters of the TM2 mixing, and hence provide what is needed to do a numerical minimization recurring to the $\chi^2$ function:

 where $P_i$ are the values provided by the considered model, $BF$ the best fit value from NuFit \cite{Esteban:2020cvm} and $\sigma_i$ is also provided by NuFit, when averaging the upper and lower $\sigma$ provided.
 For the fitting, the three mixing angles, the atmospheric and solar neutrino squared mass differences and the Dirac neutrino CP violation phase were considered.